sohoffice/angular-universalize-email/README.md

   --prepend PREPEND     Additional text to be added in the beginning of
                         generated html.
 Useful if generated for other framework.
+  --convert-exotic-tags CONVERTTAGS
+                        Convert non-standard tags with a standard one.
+                        Default is `div`.
+  --no-convert-exotic-tags
+                        Do not convert non-standard tags.
+Note, they may be skipped by some email clients.
 ```

 Advanced usage